Flood Mitigation Efforts in Iowa

 Classroom Suggestions

-• There are many waterways in Iowa that flood from time to time.
-What happens or has happened when humans move those waters to help themselves?
+- Research what happens or has happened when humans move waterways.
 Look at local waterways or how farming has changed the landscape and watershed.

 Iowa Core Alignment